pytorch/pytorch_sphinx_theme/pytorch_sphinx_theme2_migration_guide.md

 ]
 ```

-For special requirements, contact the PyTorch documentation team.
+For special requirements, contact the PyTorch documentation team or create an issue in this repo.

 ## Restructuring your index.rst/index.md